intel/dffml/master/_sources/plugins/dffml_model.rst.txt

   - Features to train on

-- directory: String
+- directory: Path

-  - default: /home/user/.cache/dffml/scikit-{Entrypoint}
+  - default: ~/.cache/dffml/scikit-{entrypoint}
   - Directory where state should be saved